 Over the years I’ve experimented with different ways to bind the granola.
 For a while I used egg white, and while I sometimes still do use egg, it seems a mixture of flax and water is just as effective.
 But what really keeps the granola chunky is not stirring.
 Of course you have to keep it from burning, so that means baking at a really low temperature and shielding with foil or parchment for all or part of the bake time.
 Here’s a batch prior to baking.

-This recipe which makes a pretty reasonable size batch — not too small, not too large.
-If the recipe works well for you, you’ll probably want to change it up.
+This recipe makes a pretty reasonable size batch.
+It’s not too small, not too large.
+And if the recipe works well for you, you’ll probably want to change it up a bit by using different kinds of nut and seeds.

 Dried fruit is optional.
 Half the time I leave it out completely, but if Sprouts has some interesting mix in the bulk bin or if I have some dried cranberries to throw in, I will throw some in.